gis-yang/GIS-Yang.github.io/_pages/about.md

 I have multiple education backgrounds with a B.S. degree in Applied Mathematics, an M.S. in Computer Science, and an M.A. in GIS.
 I received my Ph.D. in Geography advised by Dr. Hongxing Liu at University of Cincinnati (UC).

-My research interests are: **_GIScience, spatial statistics, UAV & drone mapping, citizen science, environmental and sociological modeling._**
+My research interests are: **_GIScience, spatial statistics, UAV & drone mapping, citizen science, environmental and societal modeling._**

 I am an FAA part 107 remote pilot and NASBLA recognized boat driver.
 Besides of doing research and teaching, I like fiddling with tech gadgets and playing basketball.
 I am maintaining an [open-access UAV/drone training course](https://gis-yang.github.io/DroneMapping/) for seagrass mapping.